michael2012z/BitBible/markdown/KJV/files/1Chr.md

 32. And they ministered before the dwelling place of the tabernacle of the congregation with singing, until Solomon had built the house of the Lord in Jerusalem: and then they waited on their office according to their order.

 33. And these are they that waited with their children.
-Of the sons of the Kohathites: Heman a singer, the son of Joel, the son of Shemuel,waited: Heb. stood
+Of the sons of the Kohathites: Heman a singer, the son of Joel, the son of Shemuel,

 34. The son of Elkanah, the son of Jeroham, the son of Eliel, the son of Toah,